 Location: Flame of the Forest Safari Lodge is located on the banks of the Banjar River, near the Khatia/Kisili entrance gate to Kanha National Park.

 Rooms: There are 4 safari cottages, one of which is designed for disabled access.
 They are built in the local traditional style, using mud and thatch.
 Each has a private veranda looking out towards the river.
 The en-suite bathrooms are spacious, with a shower and twin hand basins and lead out to an al fresco bath.
 Each cottage has its own machan or covered day bed, ideal for relaxing between game drives.

 Activities: The main activity is game viewing in the national park.
-There are early morning and late afternoon jeep safaris with the lodge’s naturalist guide.
+There are early morning and late afternoon jeep safaris with the lodge's naturalist guide.
 The lodge also offers guided trekking, cycling, nature walks and bird watching.
 The lodge is situated near the village of Kuthwahi and guests are welcome to visit and meet the local people.
-Yoga and ayurvedic massage are available at the spa.
-Gusts can swim in the river.
+Yoga and Ayurvedic massage are available at the spa.
+Guests can swim in the river.
 Bush meals can be arranged at various locations near the lodge.